-The most reported post-marketing ADRs received since the product was authorised for both concentrations were chest pain, flushing, blood pressure increased and decreased, malaise, dyspnoea, nausea, vomiting, pyrexia, back pain, headache and chills.
+The most reported post-marketing ADRs received since the product was authorised for both concentrations were chest pain, flushing, blood pressure increased and decreased, malaise, dyspnoea, nausea, vomiting pyrexia, back pain, headache and chills.

-The safety results for 4 paediatric patients (those \leq 17 years old) included in the PID study and the results for the 12 children (aged 3 to 16 years old) included in the ITP study were evaluated.
-It was observed that the proportion of headache, chills, pyrexia, nausea, vomiting, hypotension, heart rate increase and back pain in children was higher than in adults.
-Cyanosis was reported in one child but not in adults.
+The safety results for 29 paediatric patients (those $\leq$ 17 years old) included in the PID studies were evaluated.
+It was observed that the proportion of headache, pyrexia, tachycardia and hypotension in children was higher than in adults.
 Assessment of vital signs in clinical trials of the paediatric population did not indicate any pattern of clinically relevant changes.